 - When can I start the recognition of my education through the internal evaluation process?

 You can start working on the authentication of your documents straight away.
 However, you need to pass the entrance examination before you can apply for the internal evaluation of foreign education (recognition of education) at a faculty.
-The faculty will then nominate you for the process. - When should I pay the evaluation fee?
+The faculty will then nominate you for the process. - When do I not have to request the evaluation?

 We require your documents in hard copies delivered by post, DHL, FedEx, UPC or a similar company.
 There is a partial exception for EU countries, United Kingdom, Iceland, Norway, USA, Canada, Australia and New Zealand, see the article „Authentication of Documents“.
 Documents can be also submitted in person only at Podatelna/Mail Room (Rector´s Office Building, ground floor), Mon–Fri, 7:00–15:00.
 The envelope must be addressed to the correct contact person to ensure proper delivery. - Do I need to send to CZU original documents or are copies sufficient?